 3. Lethargy or Extreme, Unexplained Fatigue

-If your dog seems unusually tired, uninterested, or slow to respond to you or other environmental stimuli for more than 24-hours, it’s time to call your veterinarian.
+If your dog seems unusually tired, uninterested, or slow to respond to you or other environmental stimuli for more than a few hours, it’s time to call your veterinarian.
 Lethargy could be caused by any number of things, from poisoning, to pain, to heart disease and many illnesses or disorders in between.
 Your dog may be more tired than usual after an extra long walk, a big play date, or a day at the beach, for example, but should quickly return to her usual self after catching up on some rest.

 4. Difficulty Breathing